Temperance (virtue): Hinduism

 The concept of dama (दम) in Hinduism is equivalent to temperance.
 It is sometimes written as damah (दमः).
 The word dama, and Sanskrit derivative words based on it, connote self-control and self-restraint.
 Brihadaranyaka Upanishad, in verse 5.2.3, states that three characteristics of a good, developed person are self-restraint (damah), compassion and love for all sentient life (daya), and charity (daana).
-In Hinduism literature dedicated to yoga, self-restraint is expounded with the concept of yamas (यम).
+In Hindu literature dedicated to yoga, self-restraint is expounded with the concept of yamas (यम).
 Self-restraint (dama) is one of the six cardinal virtues of ṣaṭsampad in jnana yoga.

 The list of virtues that constitute a moral life evolved in vedas and upanishads.
 Over time, new virtues were conceptualized and added, some replaced, others merged.
 For example, Manusamhita initially listed ten virtues necessary for a human being to live a dharmic (moral) life: dhriti (courage), kshama (forgiveness), Dama (temperance), asteya (Non-covetousness/Non-stealing), saucha (purity), indriyani-graha (control of senses), dhi (reflective prudence), vidya (wisdom), satyam (truthfulness), and akrodha (freedom from anger).
 In later verses, this list was reduced to five virtues by the same scholar, by merging and creating a more broader concept.
 The shorter list of virtues became: ahimsa (Non-violence), dama (temperance), asteya (Non-covetousness/Non-stealing), saucha (purity), and satyam (truthfulness).
 This trend of evolving concepts continues in classical Sanskrit literature.

 Five types of self-restraints are considered essential for a moral and ethical life in Hindu philosophy: one must refrain from any violence that causes injury to others, refrain from starting or propagating deceit and falsehood, refrain from theft of other's property, refrain from sexually cheating on one's partner, and refrain from avarice.
 The scope of self-restraint includes one's action, the words one speaks or writes, and one's thoughts.
 The necessity for temperance is explained as preventing bad karma which sooner or later haunts and returns to the unrestrained.
 The theological need for self-restraint is also explained as reigning in the damaging effect of one's action on others, as hurting another is hurting oneself because all life is one.